As 2019 slows down, it’s time to show off the most exciting project we’ve been working on: the complete Redfin Solutions rebrand.

 After gathering all the information, Levinson presented us with a new brand narrative for Redfin Solutions and strategic ideas for the future based off the SWOT.
 The brand narrative included key messages that are both authentic and aspirational, an elevator speech, key vocabulary, and tagline options.
 These are not copy or prose, but rather a strategic roadmap for how represent Redfin.
 Among the strategic ideas were to increase the Redfin Solutions social media presence to build awareness and help establish ourselves in the community, demonstrate thought leadership by offering more training sessions, and showcase our team to demonstrate the breadth and depth of our expertise.

 With a shiny, new brand narrative, Redfin Solutions needed a new look.
 In a kickoff meeting, we provided the direction and inspiration for Justin Clapp to rebrand our visual identity.
-Since we'd often head confusion over why our fish logo was not red, the consensus was that Redfin was more “red” than “fin.”
+Since we'd often heard confusion over why our fish logo was not red, the consensus was that Redfin was more “red” than “fin.”
 We decided that if we went with a brandmark, it needed to be reproducible, recognizable, and no longer resemble a Rorschach test.
 However, it did not need to be another fish.
-Redfin’s CTO Chris Wells explained that, “We wanted to our look to catch up with where we are and where the technology is heading, and position ourselves as a recognizable leading agency in the Drupal community.”
+Redfin’s CTO Chris Wells explained that, “We wanted our look to catch up with where we are and where the technology is heading, and position ourselves as a recognizable leading agency in the Drupal community.”
 Redfin Solutions needed to appear modern, but timeless.
 We wanted to strike a balance between fun and friendly without seeming cutesy or unprofessional.

 After the kickoff meeting, Clapp heard our concerns, and he came back with two directions we could take.
 He presented us with an example of a brandmark and wordmark combination and an example standalone wordmark.